brikis98/yevgeniy-brikman-homepage/_posts/2022-08-29-disciplined-entrepreneurship.md

 - **Insight: don't skip the previous 4 phases!** In many of my product ventures, I went straight to the "design and build the product" phase, and it cost me.
 Yes, it's a lot of hard work to identify the customer, their needs, how to acquire them, and how to make money from them, but the odds of launching a successful new product or business without doing those steps is quite low.

-- **Insight: build Minimal Viable Business Product (MVBP) to test your assumptions.** This is slightly different than an MVP, in that it requires three core elements: the customer gets value from the product; the customer pays for the product; the product is sufficient to start a feedback loop where the customer can give you feedback to iteratively improve the product.
+- **Insight: build Minimal Viable Business Product (MVBP) to test your assumptions.** This is slightly different from an MVP, in that it requires three core elements: the customer gets value from the product; the customer pays for the product; the product is sufficient to start a feedback loop where the customer can give you feedback to iteratively improve the product.

 ## 6. How do you scale your business?